astronomer/astro-sdk/README.md

 ## Setting up SQL files

-When writing out a SQL DAG using `astro`, you can think of each SQL file as its own task.
+When writing out a SQL DAG using `astro`, you can think of each SQL file as its own Airflow task.
 For example, if you wanted to aggregate orders, aggregate customers, and then join customers and orders you could havesh

 ```